(updated December 2021)

 And here’s what Kim eats on an average race day:

-- Breakfast: Bowl of cereal, banana, ideally a hard-boiled egg
+- Breakfast: Bowl of cereal, perhaps some cheese or an egg

 What Kim eats on a trail run day: